|Breloom Solo Raid Guide||Trivial|

 Powering up to the highest breakpoint achieves nearly 100% of maximum DPS

 Declining power ups after the highest breakpoint saves myriad stardust with minimal penalty, avoiding costs up to 10,000 stardust per power up

-It is critical to note that damage breakpoints depend on the attacker species, attack IV, fast move, and the raid boss.
-Tools exist to calculate damage breakpoints.
-Here is an easy-to-use Google Spreadsheet that I created:
+It's critical to note that damage breakpoints depend on the attacker species, attack IV, fast move, and the raid boss.
+GamePress offers an on-site calculator and an off-site spreadsheet to help find damage breakpoints.

 celandro’s Pokebattler website is great for assessing your readiness to solo tier 3 raids.
-It provides the theoretical best counters and also recommends your best attackers once entered into your Pokemon box.
+It can provide the theoretical best counters and recommend the best attackers from your Pokemon box.
 The website can be daunting to first-time users.
-RyanSwag made a YouTube video guide for using Pokebattler to help solo tier 3 raids:
+Check out RyanSwag's YouTube video guide for using Pokebattler to help solo tier 3 raids.